Why am I and who made me the watchman

 And haze scratched windows that peeling paint shrouds.

-With a dry grasp on the gate of my dreams
+The restless sky closes the gate of my dreams

 As first indigo then azure break the hold

-That scatter in the dawn’s weary rust and gold.
+Scattering in the dawn’s weary rust and gold.

 This unwanted vigil miserably kept